Sponsor a Drive

 - Household items

 However, all finer home furnishings can be donated to The Drake House through our partner, City Antiques and Interiors.
 Sales from these donations go directly to support the funding of programming for the moms and their families at The Drake House.
-And if you’re considering an estate sale, City Antiques will handle all of the details for you.
+If you’re considering an estate sale, City Antiques will handle all of the details for you.
 Call Frank at 770.645.2525 for assistance.